 2. Analyze your competition

-One of your biggest problems as a SaaS company is losing customers to your competitors.
-SaaS content marketing is another area where you need to keep your competitors in mind: you need to know how they are pulling leads so that you don’t lose yours to their strategies.
-Imitation is at the core of SaaS content marketing.
+SaaS content marketing is a very important area where you need to keep your competitors in mind.
+You need to know how they are pulling leads so that you don’t lose yours to their strategies.

-I have talked about content gap analysis as a good inbound marketing strategy in our inbound marketing strategies guide: that was just one way of keeping track of your competitors.
+I have talked about content gap analysis as a good inbound marketing strategy in our inbound marketing strategies guide, however, that was just one way of keeping track of your competitors.
 There are several other aspects you need to analyze which are:

-Where do they get traffic from?
+Where do your competitors get traffic from?
 Does it come from direct visits, referrals, social media, or other sources?
 By knowing their strongest source, you can identify the areas you should be competing in and build your content strategy accordingly.
 You can increase your user engagement by identifying sources of traffic and refining your content to ensure that it adds value.

 Backlinking is crucial when it comes to search engine optimization.
 A good number of high quality backlinks can improve the rankings of your content.
-By looking at the backlinks of your competitors, you’ll decide on the standards for your own backlinking strategies, which in turn can help you with your search engine optimization.
+By looking at the backlinks of your competitors, you can decide on the standards for your own backlinking strategies, which can, in turn, help you with your search engine optimization.

 There are two types of competitors when it comes to backlinking: